Leo Giacometto: Personal life

-In 2019, Giacometto was engaged to Aurelia Skipwith, an attorney, biologist, and former lobbyist for Monsanto who was President Donald Trump's nominee for director of the United States Fish and Wildlife Service.
-During her confirmation process in the United States Senate, Skipwith's relationship with Giacometto was scrutinized after it was revealed that she did not disclose her ties with Giacometto, a registered lobbyist on behalf of agricultural businesses, to whom she was engaged.
-The two married in New Orleans on September 25, 2021.
+While stationed with the United States Army in Panama, Giacometto met Mildred Echeverria.
+The couple married on August 16, 1981.
+Following the completion of his military service in Panama in 1982, they relocated to the family ranch in Alzada, Montana, purchasing the property from his parents, Leo Eugene and Sondra Giacometto.
+While operating the ranch, he also served his local community directly as the Carter County magistrate.
+Following his election to the Montana House of Representatives in 1986, Giacometto relocated his family to Billings, Montana, in late 1988 to work on Conrad Burns' successful campaign for the U.S. Senate.
+Giacometto and Echeverria raised two children together, Tasha Marie Giacometto and Leo Cassidy Giacometto, and remained married for twenty-six years until their divorce was finalized in August 2007.
+Through his children, Giacometto had two grandchildren, Vincenzo and Caitlin.

-Giacometto died on August 8, 2022, in Bahrain, and was buried on the family ranch in Alzada.
+On September 25, 2021, Giacometto married Aurelia Skipwith, an attorney and former director of the United States Fish and Wildlife Service, in New Orleans.
+Giacometto died on August 8, 2022, while traveling in Bahrain, and was returned home to be buried on the family ranch in Alzada.

+The ranch burial site and grave of Leo Giacometto in Alzada, Montana.

 Career

+Leo Giacometto during his service in the U.S. Army.

 Military

 A graduate of the Montana Military Academy and United States Army Military Police Academy, Giacometto served in the United States Army and Army Reserve from 1980 through 2003 before retiring as a lieutenant colonel.

 Politics

 In 1987, Giacometto was elected to the Montana House of Representatives, where he served until 1990.

 On February 28, 1990, President George H. W. Bush nominated Giacometto as US marshal for Montana.
 On April 5, the United States Senate unanimously confirmed him, making Giacometto the then-youngest US marshal in history.
 He left the Marshals in 1993, before his four-year term was complete.
 Giacometto was also a magistrate judge.

 Giacometto was the Montana Department of Agriculture director from 1993 through 1995 under Governor Marc Racicot.

 In 1995, Giacometto became the chief of staff for US Senator Conrad Burns, working out of the Dirksen Senate Office Building.
 After a national magazine identified Giacometto as the single congressional staffer "who took the most junkets at the expense of industry and other private interests", he left Burns' employ in 1999 to become a lobbyist for Morrison–Knudsen.